erik777/kubernetes-cratedb/README.md

 ## Dependencies

+### Persistent Volume

-To use this configuration provided, you need to setup an [nfs-server](https://github.com/erik777/kubernetes-nfs-server) in your cluster, which is very easy to do.
+With CrateDB, you will want your data to be on a persistent volume that survives the life-cycle of your Crate pods.
+To use the CrateDB configuration provided, you need to setup an [nfs-server](https://github.com/erik777/kubernetes-nfs-server) in your cluster, which is very easy to do.

 You can remove the NFS mount from the crate-deployment.yaml, and the cluster will still run.
 But, then each node will be using the root volume of the pod to store its data, meaning that when the pod is deleted, that node's data will be gone.
 Of course, since this is a clustered solution that replicates the data across Crate nodes, as long as you maintain [the minimum # of nodes for a Crate cluster to function](https://crate.io/docs/reference/architecture/shared_nothing.html#components-of-a-crate-node), to your DB client, the data will still be there.
 But, when you delete your crate deployment, the data will be completely gone.